caguthrie/caguthrie.github.io/source/_posts/2014-02-12-enumberable-is-enumermazing.markdown

 comments: true
 categories: Ruby, Enumberable
 ---
-<p>Coming from lower-level languages, the vast spectrum of built in classes, modules, and methods in Ruby is absolutely mind-blowing.
+<p>Coming from lower-level languages, the vast spectrum of built-in classes, modules, and methods in Ruby is absolutely mind-blowing.
 One of the most amazing of these is Enumerable.
 Enumerable is a mixin, which means that it adds functionality to the class that uses it.
 Oh, and functionality there is.
-Enumerable is robust and adds some methods that do exactly what you think they would.
+The two most common objects that can call Enumerable methods are arrays and hashes.
+It is robust and adds some methods that do exactly what you think they would.
 For example:</p>
 ```ruby
 find
 any?